 Even on the weekends, Hubs and I are usually getting chores done around our property or running errands all day.
 I’m not interested in going to the gym after all that!

 I find that my motivation is at its highest first thing in the morning.
-I am so much more productive when I get the important stuff done first, then move on to the day-to-day.
+When I get the important stuff done first, I’m so much more productive when I move on to the day-to-day.

 If your most important goal is to run a half-marathon, jump out of bed and tie those running shoes!
 Writing a book?
 Make the coffee and fire up the laptop!